Creating Custom Fonts

 2. Open the Font Editor dialog from Text ‣ SVG Font Editor.

 3. In the column labelled Font, click on New to create a font.
-You can double-click on the generic name of the font to change it.
+You can double-click on the generic name, in this case font 1, of the font to change it.

 4. Open the Layers dialog from Layer ‣ Layers.